craffit/sbt-elm/README.md

     sbt scripted

-If you want to also install Elm compiler, run in the root of the repository:
+If you want to also install the Elm compiler, run in the root of the repository:

     sh build.sh